 • Enjoy the images!
 It’s a labor of love, thanks for your support! • Share fiftyfootshadows.net with friends. • Send me a quick mail if you are interested in using an image for commercial or personal use other than wallpaper.

-• Post these elsewhere online. • Share links directly to images. • Pass them around in mass. • Make prints. • Use images for web banners or graphics. • Use them in commercial work.
+• Post desktops elsewhere online. • Share links directly to images. • Pass them around in mass. • Make prints. • Use images for web banners or graphics. (send a quick email to ask, I’m pretty easy going about this with permission.) • Use them in commercial work.